polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 ## Introduction

-As demonstrated in the [Build a Local Solochain](/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain/){target=\_blank} guide, the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} provides a functional runtime that includes default FRAME development modules—pallets—to help you get started with building a custom blockchain.
+As demonstrated in the [Build a Local Solochain](/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain/){target=\_blank} guide, the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} provides a functional runtime that includes default FRAME development modules (pallets) to help you get started with building a custom blockchain.

 This article outlines the basic steps for adding a new pallet to the runtime of the node template.
 These steps apply when integrating a FRAME pallet into your runtime.
 However, each pallet has specific configuration requirements, such as the parameters and types needed to enable the pallet's functionality.
 In this guide, you'll learn how to add a pallet to the runtime and configure the settings specific to that pallet.
 For instance, some pallets may allow users to interact with the blockchain by setting or modifying data, while others may manage transactions or permissions.